forderud/UnixSharedLibs/static-glibc/musl-interop/README.md

 ## Links
-* [Load both musl libc.so and gcc libc.so in the same process?](https://stackoverflow.com/questions/30151808/load-both-musl-libc-so-and-gcc-libc-so-in-the-same-process): Claims that it's not supported
+* [Load both musl libc.so and gcc libc.so in the same process?](https://stackoverflow.com/questions/30151808/load-both-musl-libc-so-and-gcc-libc-so-in-the-same-process): Claims that it's not supported.
+Still, this sample proves that it can work.